> Hacking the Dillo web browser updated March 5, 2026

 Download: mono-icons.patch

-Download: widget-selection.patch
+Download: tab-bar.patch

 How to apply these patches?